alixandru/q2a-open-login/README.md

+## Handling login errors ##

+Whenever a login attempt fails, the user will be redirected to the original page but no error message will be displayed.
+This is to save end-users from technical error messages which would not help them much anyway.
+If you instead would like to show an error message, you can do that through a layer or a custom theme.

+If something happens with the login process and authentication cannot be done, the user will be redirected to a page whose URL follows the following pattern: `yoursite.com/?provider=X&code=0`.
+The custom layer or theme could check if the two parameters are present in the URL and display an error message based on the code number.
+The descriptions of the error codes are below.

+    0 : Unspecified error.
+    1 : Hybriauth configuration error.
+    2 : Provider not properly configured.
+    3 : Unknown or disabled provider.
+    4 : Missing provider application credentials.
+    5 : Authentification failed.
+The user has canceled the authentication or the provider refused the connection.
+    6 : User profile request failed.
+Most likely the user is not connected to the provider and he should authenticate again.
+    7 : User not connected to the provider.
+    8 : Provider does not support this feature.

 ## Translation ##

 The translation file is **qa-open-lang-default.php**.
 Copy this file to the same directory and change the **"default"** part of the filename to your language code.
 Edit the right-hand side strings in this file, for example, changing: